 As part of the testing service, your test results will be sent via email directly to your and BetterYou.
 This enables us to follow up with a tailored supplementation plan for you and an explanation on what your test result actually means.

 We send the testing kit out for you to use at home.
-All you have to do is place four blood spots onto the collection card from a quick and painless nick of the finger.
+All you must do is place four blood spots onto the collection card from a quick and painless nick of the finger.
 Full instructions are included in the pack you will receive.

 The results are supplied within 10 working days of the lab receiving your sample.